Malpua

-Malpua, or sometimes shortened to pua, is a sweetened breakfast served with morning tea or as a snack with afternoon tea or as a dessert originating from the East Indian subcontinent, popular in Bhutan, India, and Nepal.
+Malpua or malpura, (different from pua), is a sweetened breakfast from the Indian subcontinent, served with morning tea, as a snack with afternoon tea, or as a dessert.

 History

 Barley was the most prolific grain eaten by the Aryans of the Vedic period.
-One preparation was a sweet cake called malpua, where barley flour was either fried in ghee or boiled in water, and then dipped in honey.
+One preparation was a sweet cake called Malpua, where barley flour was either fried in ghee or boiled in water, and then dipped in honey.
 Malpua preserves both the name and the essentials of this preparation.